jordaneremieff/asgi-examples/README.md

 # asgi-examples

-A collection of example apps using ASGI frameworks.
+[ASGI (Asynchronous Server Gateway Interface) docs](https://asgi.readthedocs.io/) example applications and general information.

 Please open an issue or pull request if you would like to contribute to the examples or README.
 The issue tracker may also be used for any informal ASGI-related discussions or questions.

-## Frameworks / Libraries / Middlewares
+## Frameworks / Adapters / Middlewares

 - [Channels](https://github.com/django/channels/)
 - [Starlette](https://github.com/encode/starlette/)